October 22, 2024, 2:58 pm | Read time: 6 minutes

 These Are the 5 Global Blue Zones

 To qualify as a Blue Zone, regions must possess various characteristics.
-These include not only the observation of the habits presented but also an above-average lifespan of the locals and low disease rates within the population.
-In the Blue Zones, cases of cancer, cardiovascular diseases, and diabetes mellitus, for example, are significantly rarer.
+These include, in addition to the observed habits, an above-average lifespan of the locals and low disease rates within the population.
+In Blue Zones, cases of cancer, cardiovascular diseases, and diabetes mellitus are significantly rarer.

 Ikaria, Greece

-It is not without reason called the “Island of the Centenarians” and sometimes the “Island of the Immortals.”
-The proportion of 90-year-olds on Ikaria (seen in the image above) is ten times higher than the European average.
+It is not without reason that it is called the “Island of Centenarians” and sometimes the “Island of Immortals.”
+The proportion of 90-year-olds on Ikaria (pictured above) is ten times higher than the European average.
 There are also fewer cases of dementia and cancer counted there than anywhere else in the world.
 The specific reasons for this have intrigued researchers even before Buettner.
 In addition to a high consumption of vegetables and healthy plant-based fats, the active sexual activity of the locals is discussed.
-The Mediterranean climate is also said to be conducive to life expectancy.
+The Mediterranean climate is also said to contribute to life expectancy.

 Okinawa, Japan

-Japan’s longevity is also a much-studied field.
-In Okinawa, Japan’s southernmost prefecture, it appears that women, in particular, live very long lives.
-According to the National Tourism Organization, the average life expectancy of women is 86; men live an average of 80 years.
-The traditional Japanese diet is known to be one of the most health-promoting in the world.
-In the Blue Zone of Okinawa, plant-based products, especially soy, play a crucial role, but the Japanese sweet potato Imo is also praised as a staple food.
-It is considered a fiber-rich nutrient powerhouse, as noted on the official “Blue Zones Organization” website.
+Japan’s longevity is a much-studied field in research.
+In Okinawa, Japan’s southernmost prefecture, women in particular seem to live especially long.
+According to the National Tourism Organization, their average life expectancy is 86; men still reach an average of 80 years.
+The traditional Japanese diet is known to be one of the most health-promoting worldwide.
+In the Blue Zone Okinawa, plant-based products, especially soy, play a crucial role, but the Japanese sweet potato Imo is also a praised staple food.
+It is considered a fiber-rich nutrient miracle tuber, as you can learn on the official “Blue Zones Organization” website.

 Sardinia, Italy

-On the Italian island of Sardinia, it is again primarily the men who reach particularly old ages.
+On the Italian island of Sardinia, men again reach particularly high ages.
 According to Buettner’s research, there are more male centenarians here than anywhere else.
-Specifically, villages in the Barbagia subregion are considered Blue Zones.
+Villages in the subregion of Barbagia are specifically considered Blue Zones.
 People here place great importance on social connections and largely consume vegetables and whole grains.
-Meat is rarely on the menu.
+Meat is rarely on the table.

 Nicoya Peninsula, Costa Rica

 The Nicoya Peninsula is also considered a Blue Zone.
 It is said that the locals place great value on a stress-free life.
 They move a lot in their daily lives, walking or working in the garden.
-The sense of family is also said to be very pronounced among the residents of Nicoya—it is typical for people to live under one roof with their children and grandchildren and support each other.
+The sense of family is also said to be very pronounced among Nicoya’s residents–it is typical for people to live under one roof with their children and grandchildren and support each other.
 The diet is considered particularly wholesome.
-Typical foods include vegetables like squash and corn, as well as various legumes and the famously nutrient-rich bananas.
+Typical foods include vegetables like squash and corn, along with various legumes and the famously nutrient-rich bananas.

 Loma Linda, California (USA)